zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo3-getstringlayout2-method.md

 ## <a name="parameters"></a>Parameter
  `pStringLengthOffset`
- [out] Ein Zeiger auf den Offset der Position, relativ zu den `ObjectID` Zeiger, der die Länge der Zeichenfolge selbst speichert.
-Die Dauer, gespeichert als eine `DWORD`.
+ [out] A pointer to the offset of the location, relative to the `ObjectID` pointer, that stores the length of the string itself.
+The length is stored as a `DWORD`.

  `pBufferOffset`
- [out] Ein Zeiger auf den Offset des Puffers, relativ zu den `ObjectID` Zeiger, der die Zeichenfolge mit Breitzeichen speichert.
+ [out] A pointer to the offset of the buffer, relative to the `ObjectID` pointer, which stores the string of wide characters.

 ## <a name="remarks"></a>Hinweise
- Zeichenfolgen können, oder es können keine Null-terminiert sein.
+ Strings may or may not be null-terminated.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h